hmoragrega/pubsub/README.md

 }
 ```

-The provided un/marshaller are:
+The provided un/marshallers are:
- * JSON: encodes the message data as a JSON string
+ * JSON: encodes the message data as a JSON string, and decodes into any registered struct either by the event name, or the topic
- * ProtoText: uses go proto v2 to encode `proto.Message`.
+ * ProtoText: uses go-proto-sdk v2 to encode data implementing the `proto.Message` interface.
  * NoOp: accepts either a `string` or a `[]byte` as data payload.

 #### Received Message Version
 The version included in the `Envelope/ReceivedMessage` is not the version of data but the version
 of the marshaller used to encode this data.

-This is important since this the unmarshaller in the router can check if the message was marshalled
+This is important since having this info helps the unmarshaller to understand if it can decode the payload
-with the proper marshaller, or being able to migrate the marshaller message while still supporting
-the old messages in a long-lived topic.
+or even allows migrating the marshaller in long-lived topic supporting old messages.